 When it comes to preparing foods to preserve their vitamin D content, it’s important to keep a few things in mind:

 - Vitamin D is a very stable nutrient in foods.
 It will not be significantly damaged by most low-heat cooking techniques.

 - Foods cooked in oil will lose some of their vitamin D content.
 Eggs, for example, when fried lose about 20% of their vitamin D, compared to only a 10% loss during the poaching process.

 - The best way to preserve any food’s vitamin D content, based on information from various studies, is to avoid cooking food at higher heats and lengthy baking times.

-Vitamin D is vitally important for proper functioning of our bodies and aids in preserving our mental health.
+Vitamin D is vitally important for proper functioning of our bodies and aids in preserving our health.
 A conscious effort must be made daily to ensure your diet includes the appropriate amount of the sunshine vitamin.